brimdata/zed/docs/lake/README.md

 cloud warehouse approach of scanning native-cloud storage objets and efficiently pruning objects that are not needed from the scan.

-## Creating more micro-indexes
+## Creating more indexes

-The beauty of this approach is that you can add and delete micro-indexes whenever you want.
+The beauty of this approach is that you can add and delete indexes whenever you want.
 No need to suffer the fate of a massive reindexing job when you have a new idea about what to index.